nbaertsch/nbaertsch.github.io/_drafts/htb---passage.md

 ---
 title: HTB - Passage
-layout:
+layout: post
 category: writeup
 ---

 #Passage
 This is the first Medium, and the most "realistic", box that I've done.
 The foothold and user privesc were pretty straightforward, but the privesc to root was VERY cool!
-It involves taking advantage of a an insecure d-bus interface (the one used by USBCreator on Ubuntu).
-In the version Ubuntu present on this box, any member of the sudo group can launch USBCreator and take advantage of this vulnerablity.
-This has since been patched, and now password authentication is required ot run USBCreator.
+It involves taking advantage of an insecure d-bus interface (the one used by USBCreator on Ubuntu).
+In the version of Ubuntu present on this box, any member of the sudo group can launch USBCreator and take advantage of this vulnerablity.
+This has since been patched, and now password authentication is required to run USBCreator.

 <br/>